-In 1886 an eccentric woman named Sarah Winchester travelled from New Haven, Connecticut to San Jose, California to start a new life.
-She purchased a small 8-room farmhouse and started a small renovation project that would take 36 years and $5.5 million (in the money of the time), only stopping when she passed away in 1922.
+In 1886 an eccentric woman named Sarah Winchester travelled from New Haven, Connecticut, to San Jose, California, to start a new life.
+She purchased a small eight-room farmhouse and started a small renovation project that would take 36 years and $5.5 million (in the money of the time), only stopping when she passed away in 1922.

 No one is quite sure why Mrs. Winchester demanded constant changes to her very large house.
 Of course, there are stories.

 The most prevalent story is that Mrs. Winchester was being haunted by the spirits of those killed by the Winchester rifle, which her late husband’s company had invented.
-After her husband passed away, a psychic told her that to evade the spirits, she would have to move out west, buy a home, and build nonstop—some theories say she believed that as soon as construction was complete, she would die.
-In order to keep her paranormal tormentors at bay, she wanted them to get lost in the many intricacies of the house.
-As the theory goes, to avoid them she would sleep in a different bedroom every night and take labyrinthine paths through her own house.
+After her husband passed away, a psychic told her that to evade the spirits, she would have to move out west, buy a home, and build nonstop—some theories say she believed that as soon as construction was complete, she would die, while other theories suggest she built the house like a maze in order to keep her paranormal tormentors at bay and lost in the many intricacies of the building.
+As the theory goes, to avoid them she would sleep in a different bedroom every night and take labyrinthine paths through her own home.

 A massive earthquake struck the Bay Area in 1906 and toppled the top three stories of the house, damaging the other four stories along with it.
 Sarah took this as a sign from the spirits that she was too close to completion and ordered the unfinished front half of the house to be boarded up—though open now, signs of damage from the earthquake are still clearly visible.

-A Mansion Tour, Garden Tour and “Behind the Scenes” tour are all available.
-(Behind the scenes tour not available for children under 9.)
+A Mansion Tour, Garden Tour, and “Behind the Scenes” tour are all available.
+(Behind the scenes tour not available for children under nine.)
 There are also Flashlight Tours around Halloween and every Friday the 13th.
 The Winchester Antiques Products Museum and the Winchester Firearms Museum are also housed nearby.